 I went in through the parking garage and looked for her car but couldn’t find it.
 So I parked my Celica in her space.
 I easily memorized the numeric codes to her garage opener.
-Her apartment building had two gates, each with different key codes.
+Her apartment building had multiple gates, each with different key codes.
 It was one of those buildings owned by the L.A.
 Clippers owner, Donald Sterling, because it had like 6-8 blue/white/yellow flags placed in the front.

 Then I went up the elevator with the soup to where her floor was and banged the hell out of her door for at least five minutes.
 No answer.
 Being quite the nosy guy I was, especially about her affairs, I started to worry out of my mind, wondering where she could be and what she was doing, hoping that she wasn’t raped to death or anything.
 The soup was getting cold and she wasn’t picking up her cellphone either.
 I no longer assumed she stepped out to take a brief drive while she was sick.
 Then I did something unthinkable.
-It was something I had never attempted before although I had thought about doing it because I had the access to do it all along.
+It was something I had never attempted to do before although I had thought about doing it because I had the access to it all along.
 I took out one of the copied keys to her apartment from my keychain and used it to enter her dwelling without her permission.
 Yes, I wasn’t supposed to have that key, but I couldn’t resist.
-I had to be sure that she was safe, for her sake.
+I had to be sure that she was safe, for Christ’s sake.
 She could’ve been lying dead in there because of some ailment, and her body wouldn’t smell because she was always so clean and fresh.
 Obviously, if she knew that I did that, then I would’ve lived like a true hermit for the rest of my life.
 She would’ve probably put me in jail before bailing me out just to teach me a lesson.
 Then she would file a restraining order on me.
 Anyway, that was on a Saturday night, another one of those weekends when she usually hung out at the library or at the bookstore to study, and sometimes, tagged me along for company just as long as I didn’t disturb her––because she needed to use my iPod to listen to Bach.

 The minute I snuck into her room, I found it dark and smelling of sweet perfume all over.
 Her living room was quite chilly and I was glad that I didn’t find her dead and naked on her big couch, showing me her long lean legs spread-eagled like some sick bastard had his fun way with her.
 Then I turned on the lights and walked to the bathroom to make sure that she didn’t drown or get electrocuted in the tub either.
 The first thing I noticed though was a large white towel on the mat next to a pair of pink socks by the toilet.
 I touched them both briefly, feeling one to be wet, while the other felt dry.

 As I next checked out her bedroom, I was a little shocked.
 I didn’t find her naked in there either, but the whole place was pretty messy.
 I always took Jeannie for a neat gal through and through, and she was, at least when she invited me in, but I guessed her place was only clean when she had guests coming.
 When she was by herself, she was a slob.
-She had her laundry hanging all over the place, her bra and stockings hanging out of the drawers, her shirts and jeans and coats on the floor next to her vanity cabinet, and some towels and socks tossed onto the chair; in fact, the only thing that was neatly arranged was her perfectly-made bed.
+She had her laundry hanging all over the place, her bra and stockings hanging out of the drawers, her shirts and jeans and coats on the floor next to her vanity cabinet, and some towels and socks tossed onto a chair; in fact, the only thing that was neatly arranged was her perfectly-made bed.
 That was if I didn’t care for what was laying on top of it.
 I quickly peeked in one of her drawers to see if I would find a vibrator or something, but nope––didn’t see any, unless she had it hidden somewhere else.
 I just saw a couple of things on her bed like an open suitcase with a bunch of her other clothing in it that included a pair of pajamas and few skirts that I think I bought her on that Christmas shopping spree.
 And then, I saw a huge Hello Kitty plush doll sitting next to her pillow still wrapped in plastic with a tiny red bow-shaped card that read, “I missed you.
 You’re too gorgeous!” in English.
 I didn’t know what to make of all that.
 It made me sad and made me almost weep.
 It took me quite a long time to register in my head that Jeannie totally lied to me about being sick, and instead, she went out somewhere like Vegas, kicking it with some dude I didn’t know.
 It clearly looked like she left in a hurry, so urgently that she didn’t have enough time to take the suitcase or pick up the towel and the socks after she got out of a shower.
 But she did have ample time to put on a nice smelling perfume that I also possibly ended up buying her as well.
 Just to think that I had been preparing a dish that only another bastard was going to consume.
 The freaking bastard!
 I was so traumatized and shocked, my jaw virtually stayed open for hours.
 I wanted to tell myself that it was all right, and she probably had a good explanation as to what happened and it was just my imagination and misunderstanding.
 My Jeannie wouldn’t hurt me that way.
 After all, she convincingly sounded sick on the phone.
 She always said that I oughta feel very fortunate to have her as a beloved little sister.
 But I always resented the fact how she advised me that I wasn’t in a position to become nosy or ask about her personal life.
 I wasn’t dating her; and Jeannie never considered me a real man.
 Just some twerp.
 And a convenient twerp at that!
 That was so sad.
 She told me time and time again that she would always see me as someone she deeply cared about, but in a different way.
 I only initially agreed to accept that notion because I had no better option; but deep in my heart, I always hoped that someday, she would soften up and allow me to enter her heart, or at least her body, whichever came first.
 But you know I only fooled myself.
 I never had a chance at all––thus, the story of my life.